 - 1.Reconnect all lines except the hose to the pump inlet port.
-Close all drain valves. - 2.
-Turn by-pass valve to bypass position.
+Close all drain valves. - 2\ Turn by-pass valve to by-pass position.
 Access to the by-pass valves is in the lavatory cabinet.
-If your trailer has rear twin beds valve access may be through the exterior storage door just to the rear of the water heater.
+If your trailer has rear twin beds valve access may be through the exterior storage door just to the rear of the water heater. - Attach a length of hose to the pump inlet port.
+This piece of hose should be long enough for the free end to be inserted into and reach the bottom of the antifreeze container. - 4.
+Dilute the antifreeze solution in accordance with the manufacturer's instructions - 5.
+Open all water faucets. - Insert hose length into the antifreeze container, turn the pump switch on, and run the water pump until the antifreeze solution fills all water lines.
+Flush toilet.
+Work hand shower spray while holding down in tub. - 7.
+Shut off the pump and close all faucets.